-My name is Daniel Loscos and I am entering my 21st year as a Social Studies and Business Teacher for LAUSD.
-This will be my tenth year at the Valley Academy of Arts & Sciences teaching Advanced Placement United States History (A.P.U.S.H.), U.S. History, U.S. Government and Financial Planning.
+My name is Daniel Loscos and I am entering my 22nd year as a Social Studies and Business Teacher for LAUSD.
+This will be my eleventh year at the Valley Academy of Arts & Sciences teaching Advanced Placement United States History (A.P.U.S.H.), U.S. History, U.S. Government and Financial Planning.
 I’m also involved in athletics serving as both the girl’s and boy’s golf coach.
 I have also served as the class sponsor for the Senior class conducting weekly meetings, organizing and supervising class events.

 I graduated from Franklin High School in Highland Park, CA and went on to earn a Bachelor's of Arts Degree in Communications at California State University, Northridge.

 Following graduation I went to work for a mutual fund company in Pasadena working in the Account Reconciliation Department.
 The monotony of office life and the daily view of a cubicle were soon too much, and I left there to become an independent Financial Planner, working mainly with educators, and presenting retirement workshops.

 A chance opportunity landed me in a classroom, and I loved it from the start.
 I looked into the requirements to become a teacher, and soon after I went on to complete my credential at CSUN, earning a dual credential in Social Studies and Business.
 I currently live in the city of Granada Hills with my wife and two daughters.

 I like to approach my teaching much as I do my life, with lots of passion and energy.
 I enjoy the challenges each new day may bring, and the rewards that come from successfully maneuvering through them.
 As a teacher, I have an opportunity to make a positive impact on a young person's life on a daily basis.
 That challenge is something I value dearly, and this semester I have 280 opportunities to make a difference every day.